Flyaway’s Equity Statement

 • Flyaway is committed to the act of listening and learning to develop effective partnership strategies.

-• Flyaway’s hiring practices favor women, non-white, and non-binary gender identities.
+• Flyaway’s hiring practices embrace women, non-white, and non-binary gender identities.
 Flyaway’s dancers are chosen for skill, regardless of age or body type.
 Flyaway’s contracts and work culture guarantee a safe workspace, accountability to a culture of care, and equitable pay for all.

 • Flyaway is committed to making free performances in disinvested neighborhoods, relevant to the communities in which the work is made.